to main content

 • At high doses, sedation

-• Nausea, itching, sweating, dry mouth, constipation, increased urination, and loss of appetite
+• Nausea, itching, sweating, dry mouth, constipation, increased urination, tachycardia, vomiting, drowsiness, and loss of appetite

 Featured Articles